fabiosantoscode/blog/content/blog/2020-03-31-reimagining-devops-video.md

 description: |
   A talk about CI/CD with fuzzy animals.
 descriptionLong: |
-  A talk about CI/CD with fuzzy animals.
+  As machine learning matures, we need to find better ways to integrate data science with software development.
+In this talk for DivOps, a conference about the future of DevOps, DVC data scientist Elle O'Brien discusses how CI/CD can adapt to machine learning.
+This is MLOps, explained with fuzzy animals.
 picture: ../../static/uploads/images/2020-03-31/cover_image.png
 author: ../authors/elle_obrien.md
 commentsUrl: https://discuss.dvc.org/t/new-video-reimagining-devops-for-machine-learning/341